kaygun/MYZ309E/lectures/overview.md

 3. Validate the model using the fit function.
 4. If necessary go back to step 2, 3 or 4.
 5. Write a report.

+### Basic Principles for Writing Analyses

+- Provide reasons before drawing conclusions.
+- Build clear arguments to support conclusions.
+- Be consistent.
+- Stick to the subject.
+- Look for flaws in your own reasoning and others'.
+- Draw conclusions on sufficient relevant facts and evidence.
+- Check if your reasoning fits the relevant facts.
+- Use your background knowledge and common sense.
+- Defer to expert opinion if available.

 ### How is it different than Science?